terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/images_image_ids_v2.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the V2 Glance client.
 A Glance client is needed to create an Image that can be used with a compute instance.
 If omitted, the `region` argument of the provider is used.

 * `member_status` - (Optional) The status of the image.
 Must be one of "accepted", "pending", "rejected", or "all".

 * `name` - (Optional) The name of the image.
 Cannot be used simultaneously with `name_regex`.

 * `name_regex` - (Optional) The regular expressian of the name of the image.
   Cannot be used simultaneously with `name`.
-Unlike filtering by `name` the
-    `name_regex` filtering does by client on the result of OpenStack search query.
+Unlike filtering by `name` the `name_regex` filtering does by client on the result of OpenStack search query.

 * `owner` - (Optional) The owner (UUID) of the image.

 * `properties` - (Optional) a map of key/value pairs to match an image with.
   All specified properties must be matched.
-Unlike other options filtering
-    by `properties` does by client on the result of OpenStack search query.
+Unlike other options filtering by `properties` does by client on the result of OpenStack search query.

 * `size_min` - (Optional) The minimum size (in bytes) of the image to return.

 * `size_max` - (Optional) The maximum size (in bytes) of the image to return.

 * `sort` - (Optional) Sorts the response by one or more attribute and sort direction combinations.
 You can also set multiple sort keys and directions.
   Default direction is `desc`.
 Use the comma (,) character to separate multiple values.
 For example expression `sort = "name:asc,status"` sorts ascending by name and descending by status.

 * `tag` - (Optional) Search for images with a specific tag.

 * `tags` - (Optional) A list of tags required to be set on the image (all specified tags must be in the images tag list for it to be matched).

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
 Defaults to "private".

+* `hidden` - (Optional) Whether or not the image is hidden from public list.

+* `container_format` - (Optional) The container format of the image.

+* `disk_format` - (Optional) The disk format of the image.

 ## Attributes Reference